BoxOnBot/bob_base_bringup/README.md

 ## Contains launch files for launching bob's software either for simlation in gazebo or IRL

-This ros2 package contains all the launch files required for launching the relevant ros nodes/ packages etc for bob to come alive.
+This ros2 package contains the launch files required for launching the relevant ros nodes/ packages etc for bob's base functionalities

 ## Bringing up bob IRL